whatsupcoders/Flutter-Interview-Questions/README.md

 * What is the role of a Change Notifier Provider?
 * What is a ValueListenableBuilder?
 * What is an AspectRatio?
+* List a few plugins developed by the Flutter Team?

 ## Getting Involved